 Tip: Celebrating Beaujolais Nouveau Day with a cheeseboard?
-Fellow Barge Lady and resident cheesemonger, Kelly, has some recommendations.
-She suggests starting with a soft cow’s milk cheese such as Brillat de Savarin, Brie de Meaux, or a mild Camembert, as the mellow flavor and creamy texture pair nicely.
-Then, add in a firm cheese like Comte or Gruyere.
-Kelly explains, “The nutty notes of these cheeses complement the fruity flavors of the Beaujolais Nouveau wine.”
-For a third cheese, she would choose a fresh goat’s milk cheese.
+We suggest starting with a soft cow’s milk cheese such as Brillat de Savarin, Brie de Meaux, or a mild Camembert, as the mellow flavor and creamy texture pair nicely.
+Then, add in a firm cheese like Comte or Gruyere, as the nutty notes of these cheeses complement the fruity flavors of the Beaujolais Nouveau wine.
+For a third cheese, choose a fresh goat’s milk cheese.
 Add some charcuterie, make sure the cheese has at least an hour to temper out of the refrigerator, and chill the Beaujolais Nouveau for thirty minutes prior to serving – et voila – the perfect platter for your Beaujolais Nouveau Day festivities!

 5. Beaujolais Nouveau is often dismissed by wine snobs as a “party wine”